hashicorp/packer/website/source/docs/templates/communicator.html.md

 ## SSH Communicator

 The SSH communicator connects to the host via SSH.
-If you have an SSH agent enabled on the machine running Packer, it will automatically forward the SSH agent to the remote host.
+If you have an SSH agent configured on the host running Packer, and SSH agent authentication is enabled in the communicator config, Packer will automatically forward the SSH agent to the remote host.

 The SSH communicator has the following options:

+-   `ssh_agent_auth` (boolean) - If true, the local SSH agent will be used to authenticate connections to the remote host.
+Defaults to false.

 -   `ssh_bastion_agent_auth` (boolean) - If true, the local SSH agent will be used to authenticate with the bastion host.
 Defaults to false.